saasbook/hw-rails-intro/README.md

 **Remember, commit early and often!**

-## Preparation: get RottenPotatoes running locally
+## Part -1: Preparation: get RottenPotatoes running locally

 The actual RottenPotatoes starter app you will use is in another public
 repo: [saasbook/rottenpotatoes-rails-intro](https://github.com/saasbook/rottenpotatoes-rails-intro).
 Clone that repo onto your development computer: